KROWNCOMMUNITY/Krown.Club-constitution/constitution.md

 2. By accepting a KROWN Token, Member confirms that it is the holder of the Token, a member of the KROWN DAC and has read, understands and agrees to the T&C. A personand/ or individual or entity shall indicate their acceptance of a Token by:

-(a) In the case of any initial recipient of a Token (or assignee/transferee thereof), pursuant to the Token Distribution (as defined hereinafter), by registering the Token through the KROWN DAC software.
+&nbsp;&nbsp;&nbsp;(a) In the case of any initial recipient of a Token (or assignee/transferee thereof), pursuant to the Token Distribution (as defined hereinafter), by registering the Token through the KROWN DAC software.

-(b) In any other case, by accepting the transfer or assignment of a Token from a holder of Tokens and/or registering the Token through the KROWN DAC software.
+&nbsp;&nbsp;&nbsp;(b) In any other case, by accepting the transfer or assignment of a Token from a holder of Tokens and/or registering the Token through the KROWN DAC software.

-(c) In either case, and in any event, by any usage of Tokens including but not limited to exercise of voting rights or receipt of distributions of assets.
+&nbsp;&nbsp;&nbsp;(c) In either case, and in any event, by any usage of Tokens including but not limited to exercise of voting rights or receipt of distributions of assets.

 3. CSX Corp has prepared a website, available at www.krown.club describing the proposed activities of KROWN DAC and the mechanisms through which such activities shall be conducted.
 By accepting and holding a Token, Member confirms that it has read and understands the Website.